tonmoy18/super-share/README.md

 ### How do I get set up? ###

-* Summary of set up
-Set up rails the conventional way and run the server
+* Set up rails the conventional way and run the server
-* Dependencies
-Ruby, Rails, BCrypt gem
+* Dependencies: Ruby, Rails, BCrypt gem

 ### Who do I talk to? ###

-* Repo owner or admin
-Tonmoy Roy
+* Tonmoy Roy (Repo owner)